Communication & Knowledge Exchange

 This is a photo of someone working on their computer with a cup of coffee and a notebook next to them.

 CRIS offers a limited enrolment cohort-based program to support faculty writing through a sustained 12-week series of discussions.
 This program fosters opportunities to learn from interdisciplinary peers across the tri-campus and provides weekly sessions focused on practical, step-by-step advice in getting an article published in a high-impact, peer-reviewed journal.
-Over 88 faculty members have participated in the accelerator.
-Expressions of interest are currently open until August 8, 2025.
+Over 88 faculty members have participated in the accelerator since 2023.

 This is a photo with two large wooden boxes that have a black silhouette of a human head.
 Each of the wooden boxes have smaller wooden boxes on top featuring images of a lightbulb, pie chart, bar graph, people and a handshake.
 This image is a representation of knowledge exchange.